by Jon Michail

 So what is a personal brand?

-Branding is the practice of making your client easily identify your product or service and associating it with a particular experience.
+Branding is the practice of making your client easily identify your product or service and associating it with a project proposal.
 Things like logos, uniforms, manners etc, all communicate and are employed in the hopes they become familiar images that will insight a certain feeling within the client.

 All relationships are built on effective communication, verbal and non-verbal and everything matters.
 Reinforcing the importance of this practise Wright said, “emails are easy to misinterpret and can lead to poor relationships on projects.
 Always ensure you are polite and courteous, no matter who the recipient.
 At the same time, be positive, firm and definitive and you will be respected”.